DanielPyb/project-exam-2/Research.md

 + Expedia.no

 This seems to be the traditional way of booking stites, it has a large search functionality to grab the attention when you come on the websites.
 Where a variant of the question "where do you want to go?" is placed in the searchfield.
 Followed by the time of the stay, and then how many is going to stay.
 A large search button based on the main color of the site usually blue.

+### Planning phaze

+I want to create a website that gives off warmth.
+I want people that visit the page to get the feeling to how it is to use a Bed and Breakfast.
+I've decided to use polaroid pictures of vacations to "sell" this idea.
+Mostly because That is a connection that I have with the hollidays.
+The photos are from friends and family members, I contemplated using AI to generate pictures, but I'm not really a fan of using AI if the final product keeps the "AI-look".